 Submarine cable systems connecting North America and South America

 Seabras-1 cable lands at Avon-by-the-Sea beach, New Jersey.
-Tata Communicatons offers a collocation space and cable landing facilities in its New Jersey cable landing station at 1400 Wall Church Rd, Wall Township, New Jersey under long-term leasing and IRU agreements.
+Tata Communicatons offers a collocation space and cable landing facilities in its cable landing station at 1400 Wall Church Rd, Wall Township, New Jersey under long-term leasing and IRU agreements.
 In Brazil, Seabras-1 cable lands at Praia Grande.
 All backhaul and metro fiber from its Praia Grande landing station into metro São Paulo is underground for improved quality of service.

 Seabras-1 cable system consists of 6 fiber pairs, with a design capacity of 72 Tbps or 12Tbps per fiber pair.
 In a trial using 8QAM with the Infinera XTS-3300, it verified up to 18.2Tbps on one of Seabras-1 fiber pairs.

 Seabras-1 delivers the lowest latency route between Nasdaq, 1400 Federal in Carteret, New Jersey and Brazil Stock Exchange, B3 in São Paulo, with an actual measured latency of 105.05ms RTD between the exchange data centers.

 Seabras-1 is a private cable, owned and constructed by Seabras Group and its affiliates including Seabras 1 Bermuda Ltd, Seabras 1 USA LLC, Seabras 1 Brasil Ltda. and Seabras 1 Holdings Brasil Ltda..